3 Tips for Effective Communication with Your School-Aged Kid

 "Often parents communicate most effectively with their children by the way they listen to and address each other.
 Their conversations showing gentleness and love are heard by our ever-alert, impressionable children." - Marvin J. Ashton

 Believe it or not, kids are a lot smarter than you think.
 When you're giving them half of your attention, trust us, they know, and they can tell.
 Research shows that 62% of kids say that their parents are distracted when they are talking to their parents.
 As busy parents who struggle to juggle the craziness that comes with parenting but also manage to keep up with our busy lives, we often struggle to find quality time to catch up and talk to our little ones.
 I know what you're thinking.
 I spend quality time with my kid all the time.
 There's not a moment when we're not talking!
 But no, I don't mean those talk during the car rides after picking them up from daycare or the ones that occur while you're in the middle of responding to a quick text message or email on your phone.
 Though it is impossible to demand giving your little ones your full attention 24/7, make sure you constantly set aside time during your busy day to have a genuine conversation with kiddos, no distractions allowed!

 Next time you kiddo comes up to you demanding your immediate attention and response, try giving them your full attention by giving them eye contact and putting a pause on what you are currently up to.
 In moments where you can't stop and give them your immediate attention, make sure you tell them and even try giving them an estimate on how long they'll have to wait.
 When you're unable to give them your full attention, try something like: "I'm so sorry, I'm little bit busy right now.
 Can you hold that thought for 2 minutes so I can finish up and give you my full attention?"

 When your kids are talking to you:

-Even try kneeling down and getting to their eye level to help them understand that you both are on the same level on the same team
+- Even try kneeling down and getting on their eye level to help them understand that you both are on the same level on the same team

 Tip 3: Validate Feelings